-FINANCIAL ADVISOR
+FINANCIAL ADVISORS

-PFM Financial Advisors LLC, of Philadelphia, Pennsylvania, and Acacia Financial Group, Inc., of Mount Laurel, New Jersey, are acting as co-financial advisors (together, the "Financial Advisors") to the City in connection with the issuance of the 2021 Bonds.
-The Financial Advisors have assisted in the preparation of this Official Statement and in other matters relating to the planning, structuring, and issuance of the 2021 Bonds.
+PFM Financial Advisors LLC and Phoenix Capital Partners, LLP, both of Philadelphia, Pennsylvania are acting as co-financial advisors (together, the "Financial Advisors") to the City in connection with the issuance of the 2021 Bonds.
+The Financial Advisors have assisted in the preparation of this Official Statement and in other matters relating to the planning, structuring and issuance of the 2021 Bonds.
 They have received and reviewed but have not independently verified information in this Official Statement for accuracy or completeness (except, as to each Financial Advisor, the information in this section).
 Investors should not draw any conclusions as to the suitability of the 2021 Bonds from, or base any investment decisions upon, the fact that the Financial Advisors have advised the City with respect to the 2021 Bonds.
 The Financial Advisors' fees for this issue are contingent upon the sale and issuance of the 2021 Bonds.
 The Financial Advisors are financial advisory and consulting organizations and not organizations engaged in the business of underwriting, marketing or trading of municipal securities or any other negotiable instruments.